AlexsLemonade/OpenScPCA-analysis/docs/technical-setup/environment-setup/setup-conda.md

     TODO: Add screenshot.

 1. Copy and paste the following code into the terminal, and hit enter.
-These commands will set the [recommended channels](https://docs.conda.io/projects/conda/en/latest/user-guide/concepts/channels.html) conda should use to search for software. <!-- For an indented code block, no backticks - just tab in twice -->
+These commands will set the [recommended channels](https://docs.conda.io/projects/conda/en/latest/user-guide/concepts/channels.html) conda should use to search for software.
+    - If you are on a macOS machine and get the error `conda: command not found`, you may need to try again in a new terminal window.
+    If this doesn't help, you can [get help here](STUB_LINK somewhere to get help).

+    ```sh
     conda config --add channels defaults
     conda config --add channels bioconda
     conda config --add channels conda-forge
     conda config --set channel_priority strict

-    !!! info
-        If you are on a macOS machine and get the error `conda: command not found`, this means conda was not properly installed.
-        Please DO SOMETHING TO GET HELP?
-IS IT OPEN A DISCUSSION?
-IS IT DM US?
-IS IT SEE OTHER DOCS FOR WAYS TO GET HELP?
-        OR DO WE NOT EVEN NEED THIS NOTE?
+    ```

     !!! note
-        You may be prompted to enter `y` or `n` (yes or no) during this setup.
+        You may be prompted to enter **`y`** or **`n`** (yes or no) during this setup.
-        If/when this prompt appears, you should hit `y` to give conda permissions to proceed.
+        If/when this prompt appears, you should hit **`y`** to give conda permissions to proceed.

 1. The last step is to install the packages that you will need to contribute to OpenScPCA into your `base` conda environment.
 `base` is the default conda environment, the one that will be active when you first open your terminal.